conan-io/conan-center-index/docs/review_process.md

 It's recommended to rebase your changes on top of the master branch to avoid conflicts.
 Right now, neither GitHub itself nor conan-center-bot notify about merge conflicts, so it's the contributor's responsibility to periodically check for the conflicts.
-Obviously, PRs that have merge conflicts are never merged, and all the conflicts has to be resolved first.
+Obviously, PRs that have merge conflicts are never merged, and all the conflicts have to be resolved first.

 ## draft